babar-raza/package-descriptions/groupdocs.com/nuget/GroupDocs.Redaction for .NET.md

 - Set the redaction scope to a specific worksheet or column.
 - Apply multiple redaction in a single call.
 - Modify compliance level from PDF/A-1b to PDF/A-1a during rasterizing PDF.

+## Enhancements in the Version 20.2.0

+- Support for metadata redaction of raster images (i.e. ability to edit or erase image metadata).

+For the detailed notes, please visit [GroupDocs.Redaction for .NET 20.2 Release Notes](https://docs.groupdocs.com/display/redactionnet/GroupDocs.Redaction+for+.NET+20.2+Release+Notes).

 ## Document Body & Metadata Redaction Formats